linksmart/blog/_posts/2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana.md

    ```
 4. Create and edit Prometheus configuration file `conf/prometheus.yaml`.
 A sample configuration can be found [here](https://raw.githubusercontent.com/linksmart/blog/master/_posts\resources\2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana/prometheus.yaml). `scrape_configs` specify different jobs related to different targets for metric monitoring activities.
 Prometheus pulls the metrics from the endpoints mentioned under the `scrape_config`.
 The setting related to `alerting` configures Prometheus to send the alerts to `alertmanager` which further routes the generated alerts.

-   More about the configuration can be found in the the [official documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).
+   More about the configuration can be found in the [official documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).

 5. Create and edit Prometheus alert rules configuration file `conf/alert.rules`.
 A sample rule file can be found [here](https://raw.githubusercontent.com/linksmart/blog/master/_posts\resources\2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana/prometheus_alert.rules).
 In the sample, the group `targets` triggers alert whenever a scraping target of Prometheus is down.
 The other two groups create alerts whenever a container running in a target server is down.
-   More about the configuration can be found in the the [official documentation](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).
+   More about the configuration can be found in the [official documentation](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/).

 6. Create and edit the Alertmanager configuration file `conf/alertmanager.yaml`.
 A sample configuration can be found [here](https://raw.githubusercontent.com/linksmart/blog/master/_posts\resources\2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana/alertmanager.yaml).
 Here the routing options such as mail servers and mailing lists are configured.
-   More about the Alertmanager configuration can be found in the the [official documentation](https://prometheus.io/docs/alerting/latest/configuration/).
+   More about the Alertmanager configuration can be found in the [official documentation](https://prometheus.io/docs/alerting/latest/configuration/).

 7. Create and edit the Loki configuration file `conf/Loki.yaml`.
 A sample configuration can be found [here](https://raw.githubusercontent.com/linksmart/blog/master/_posts\resources\2021-03-01-Monitoring-with-Prometheus-Loki-and-Grafana/Loki.yaml).
-More about the Loki configuration can be found in the the [official documentation](https://grafana.com/docs/Loki/latest/configuration/).
+More about the Loki configuration can be found in the [official documentation](https://grafana.com/docs/Loki/latest/configuration/).
 8. Change the Grafana configurations.
 You can do it by setting the [environmental variables](https://grafana.com/docs/grafana/latest/administration/configuration/) through docker-compose.yaml.
 You can also pre-install Grafana plugins using the environmental variables.

 9. Run all the services as docker containers.